Hsabonchi/Green_Computing_Project/README.md

 ### Firefox-Test-Automation using Selenium
-##### Automate and Test power consumption of around 50 firefox we browsera using  Selenium as a tool and Python
+##### Automate and test power consumption of around 50 firefox we browsera using  Selenium as a tool and Python